PufferFinance/website-docs/docs/nlrt.md

 - `rewards` increase as [restaking operators](/protocol/puffer-modules#restaking-operators) run AVSs and whenever validator tickets are minted.

-- `penalties` accrue if validators are slashed on PoS for _more than their $1$ ETH_ collateral, which is [disincentivized behavior](/protocol/validator-tickets#why--noop-incentives) and mitigated through [anti-slashing technology](/technology/secure-signer).
+- `penalties` accrue if validators are slashed on PoS for _more than their $1$ ETH_ collateral, which is [disincentivized behavior](/protocol/validator-tickets#why--noop-incentives).
 Penalties can also accrue if the restaking operator is slashed running AVSs, which is why Puffer is [restricting restaking operator participation](/protocol/puffer-modules#restricting-reops) during its nascent stages.

 #### Example